 This facility is open year-round, but particularly in hot summer months, the cool water provides a refreshing break from the Texas heat.

-All campsites have campfire rings and most have grills; some also offer picnic tables and picnic shelters.
+All campsites have campfire rings and grills, picnic tables and some have picnic shelters.
 Two pit toilets are provided; shower and flush toilet facilities are not available.

-Water fountains are available from spring through fall and are shut off during the winter months.
+a comunity water spigot is available from spring through fall and are shut off some of the winter months.
 It is recommended that campers provide their own water.